 The General Medical Services (GMS) contract is the contract between general practices and NHS England for delivering primary care services to local communities.

-NHS Employers leads negotiations with the General Practitioners Committee (GPC), which is part of the British Medical Association (BMA), on changes to the GMS contract.
+NHS Employers work with NHS England on negotiations with the General Practitioners Committee (GPC), which is part of the British Medical Association (BMA), on changes to the GMS contract.

 The GMS contract was introduced in 2003 and covers three main areas: